moneyadviceservice/frontend-code-standards/README.md

 ### General Coding Principles
 * Do not use presentational class names such as 'green'.
 * Any style you apply to :hover also apply to :focus so that keyboard users get the same visual cues.
-* Utilise [Object Oriented CSS](http://coding.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/) (OOCSS) and [Scalable and Module Architecture for CSS](http://smacss.com/) (SMACSS)
-* Follow the "Inception Rule" and do not nest your SASS more than three levels deep.
 * Do not make your styles too specific - specifity wars are a maintanence nightmare!
 * Avoid using IDs (keeps specificity low and promotes reusability)
 * Instead of using content semantics for class names (e.g news) use intention and design patterns (e.g promo-box and carousel) to ensure reusability of the object.